NBMA Frequently Asked Questions

 Biosafety refers to the need to protect human health and the environment from the possible adverse effects of the products of modern biotechnology.

-As an Agency of the government, NBMA has the responsibility of regulating modern biotechnology activities in Nigeria.
+As an Agency of the Federal government, NBMA has the responsibility of regulating modern biotechnology activities and Genetically Modified Organisms in Nigeria.
 The functions of NBMA include:

 - Proposing the overall policy guidance on issues of Biosafety in Nigeria for the approval of the Board;